Penny J. White: Political impact

 After Penny White's defeat in the retention election she was described as a symbol for proponents of judicial independence, opponents of judicial elections, and advocates against the death penalty.
-Her removal from the judicial system through politicized judicial elections.
+Her removal from the judicial system politicized judicial elections.
 Just days after her removal, United States Supreme Court Justice John Paul Stevens stated that merit-based judicial selection systems, like the Tennessee Plan, will force judges to run on political platforms claiming to be tough on crime or in outright opposition to capital punishment.
 Stevens argued that political stances from judges establish evidence of judicial bias in promising to rule a certain way before a case.
 Merit-based judicial selection systems threaten judicial independence if there is excessive political influence and intervention.
 The executive director of the Death Penalty Information Center, Richard Dieter, references Penny J. White's case in saying when judges find mistakes in criminal trials and death penalty cases, the judge is not supposed to make a ruling based on popular opinion but whether due process and the law was followed.
 After losing the retention election, other judges have confided in White that they avoid ruling in certain ways before retention elections to avoid a "Penny White episode".

 Penny J. White is frequently referenced in the media and academic circles for her expertise in judicial ethics, judicial selection, legal ethics, state courts, judicial independence, advocacy, and capital punishment.
 In The Tennessean, White said that, "a judge is a judge 24/7" regarding a judicial ethics case of suspending a judge over sexual assault allegations and opioid use.
 In 2007, Penny J. White gave the keynote address at the National Conference for the National Association of Women Judges.
 She was invited by the National Association of Women Judges at give the address while a professor at the University of Tennessee School of Law and while she was serving as the Interim Director at the university's Center for Advocacy.
 Her address, titled "We the People", discussed the hardship of her retention election and the historical exclusion of women and people of color from the legal landscape in the United States.
 White has written opinion pieces in The Tennessean about the fairness of chancery court systems.
 She has also been outspoken in her academic work and the media about the impact of retention elections on judicial independence.